IBM-Cloud/docs/troubleshoot/index.md

 ## Org's memory limit is exceeded
 {: #ts_outofmemory}

 If you are a trial account user, you might be unable to deploy an app to {{site.data.keyword.Bluemix_notm}} if you have exceeded the memory limit of your organization.
 You can either reduce the memory that your apps use or increase the memory quota of your account.
+The maximum memory quota for a trial account is 2 GB and can only be increased by moving to a paid account.